 Viewpoint Dual Recovery Center’s Family Workshop helps family members assist their loved ones on the road to recovery from both substance abuse and mental health issues.
 Family relationships will be improved throughout the development of healthy communication skills, boundary-setting, and family systems education.
 The goal is to help family members move away from a painful past and towards a loving and more hopeful future.

-Dual Diagnosis Recovery in Arizona
+Dual Diagnosis Recovery

 In 2015, the National Institute on Alcohol Abuse and Alcoholism funded a study on co-occurring mental health and substance abuse disorders and discovered that nearly 23 million US citizens suffer from the comorbidity of these disorders, otherwise known as dual diagnosis.
 Yet, only a fraction of those struggling ever seek treatment for it.